anilvpatel21/pwa-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

+## To install application
+Run `npm install`.
+This will download all the necessary dependencies require to run the app.

+## For typing of google map
+Run `npm install --save @types/googlemaps`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.